MedMerge: Merging Models for Effective Transfer Learning to Medical Imaging Tasks: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We address an important opportunity in the medical imaging analysis domain: to use features learned from models pre-trained on different tasks to help boost performance on a target task.
 To accomplish this, we propose MedMerge to merge models starting from different initializations effectively.
-In MedMerge, we show that learning kernel-level weights to combine models from different initializations results in a merged model that can outperform the performance achieved by fine-tuning (FT) or linear probing and then fine-tuning (LP-FT).
+In MedMerge, we show that learning kernel-level weights to combine models from different initializations results in a merged model that can outperform the performance achieved by fine-tuning, linear probing then fine-tuning (LP-FT), and state-of-the-art merging methods.
 We demonstrate the performance gains of MedMerge on various medical imaging analysis tasks and conduct layer-wise analysis of the merging process.
 We conclude that this work mainly focuses on CNN backbones, but in the future, we intend to investigate this aggregation approach in Transformer-based architecture.
-Furthermore, in the future, it would be important to investigate the best approaches to combining more than two model initializations simultaneously.
+Furthermore, it would be important to investigate approaches to combining more than two model initializations simultaneously.